 4.1.2 When a candidate is located partly at an external organisation, a consultant supervisor who is a member of the external organisation is appointed.

-4.2 The Head of School will approve supervisors for each candidate.
+4.2 The Head of enrolling unit will approve supervisors for each candidate.
 The supervision panel must be approved at the time of accepting an application for admission to candidature.

-4.2.1 If the Head of School is not the PPR supervisor to members of the supervision panel, the Head of School will liaise with the relevant PPR supervisor(s) to seek approval for workload commitment required for the proposed supervisor’s participation on the supervision panel.
+4.2.1 If the Head of enrolling unit is not the PPR supervisor to members of the supervision panel, the Head of enrolling unit will liaise with the relevant PPR supervisor(s) to seek approval for workload commitment required for the proposed supervisor’s participation on the supervision panel.

 4.3 The supervision panel arrangements will be reviewed and confirmed in conjunction with confirmation of candidature.